risingwavelabs/risingwave-docs-legacy/docs/guides/ingest-from-mysql-cdc.md

 - Using a CDC tool and a message broker

   You can use a CDC tool then use the Kafka, Pulsar, or Kinesis connector to send the CDC data to RisingWave.

-For more details, see the [Create source via event streaming systems](/create-source/create-source-cdc.md) topic.
+This topic describes how to ingest MySQL CDC data into RisingWave using the native MySQL CDC connector.
+Using an external CDC tool and a message broker is introduced in [Create source via event streaming systems](/create-source/create-source-cdc.md).

 ## Set up MySQL